benji-li/Voronoi-Stippler/README.md

  Specify path for source image as well as a target number of stipples.

- Adjusting the bounds for target densities (ubound and lbound) will provide different degrees of stipple densities and clustering, to varying results.
+ Adjusting the bounds for target densities (ubound and lbound) will provide different stipple densities and clustering, to varying degrees of success.
 I have found that the default values work rather well for most images.

  The program works best with high-contrast images, adjusting contrast in image-processing software prior to using the stippler will lead to a clearer result.